Alaa Murabit: Voice of Libyan Women, The Noor Campaign and Community-led Crisis Response

+In 2011, while in medical school and during the Libyan Revolution, Murabit founded the Voice of Libyan Women (VLW), an organization focused on inclusive security during and after the Libyan Civil War.
+VLW launched the Noor Campaign, which engaged faith leaders in advocating for women's rights.
 VLW's Noor Campaign was the focus of Murabit's 2015 TED talk.
-Her leadership in bringing coalitions of faith actors together to challenge the suppression of women's rights perpetuated by religious text interpretations was hailed as a “turning point in women’s rights globally” by Human Rights Watch.
+Human Rights Watch described VLW's work as a "turning point in women's rights".
 The Noor Campaign is based on community leaders and "brought together over 600 local community leaders, including those who had never worked in civil society before".
 Working with a network of hundreds of community organizations throughout Libya, including Ayadina Charity in Benghazi, Mothers for Martyrs, and The Southern Women's Forum, the campaign reached over 35 cities and communities as far south as Ghat, Libya, on the southern Libyan border, Tobruk and Bayda on the Eastern border and Nalut and Ghadames in the west.
-The campaign and methodology have since been awarded and replicated internationally.
+The campaign and methodology have since been replicated internationally.

-Murabit has worked closely on inclusive security, peace processes, and faith-supported peacebuilding alongside President Jimmy Carter, Leymah Gbowee, and others.
+VLW's Noor Campaign was the focus of Murabit's 2015 TED talk.
+In May 2015, Murabit addressed an official TED audience, released in July 2015 as an official "Ted Talk of the Day".
+The New York Times selected it as one of the "4 moving TED Talks you should watch right now."

 In 2013, Murabit spoke at the Women in the World Summit: "During the revolution, I saw phenomenally brave women taking a leading role," Murabit told Lesley Stahl.
 "Often when violence happens, people excuse it with religion," Murabit said.
 "Young girls need to know that they can fight fire with fire and say, 'No, my religion is not why you are doing this.'"

-She has maintained that peace is only achievable through communities, "The only real solution, the only way to get that grenade or gun put down safely, is by filling his hands and head with something else.
-A pencil, a paycheck, a diploma, a dream – by building up people, by creating institutions, we break down wars.
-By strengthening local peacebuilders, we give them the tools to change their communities from within."

-In 2012, she became an International Criminal Court Hauge certified sexual and gender-based violence investigator.
-In September 2014 Murabit was named an Ashoka Fellow.
-She was an Advisor to UN Women Global Civil Society Advisory Group in 2014, and is a founding coalition member of Harvard University's "Everywoman, Everywhere" initiative.
+She has maintained that peace is only achievable through communities.